miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 ' >> ~/.bashrc
 ```

-Reload the `.bashrc` file:
+The `.bashrc` file is reloaded:
 ```bash
 source ~/.bashrc
 ```

-Next, activate and set some variables in the `spark-env.sh` configuration file on master and slave nodes:
+Next, some variables in the `spark-env.sh` configuration file are activated and set on master and slave nodes:
 ```bash
 cp $SPARK_HOME/conf/spark-env.sh.template $SPARK_HOME/conf/spark-env.sh
 echo '